GoldLeader2001/infosync/README.md

 * ~~Sometimes overlapping pings aren't removed (Solution: radarscan on change?)~~
 * ~~Synced pings and radar ping layers are overlapping and changing the colors of pings (local radar pings should take priority)~~
 * Fix naming inconsistencies (example: aircraft vs airCraft)
+* Calls to Firestore need to be optimized